dallar-project/MinerWrapper/README.md

 # MinerWrapper
 ----------

-A Miner Wrapper for GPU: NIVIDA,AMD and CPU support For mining Dallar
+A Miner Wrapper for GPU: NIVIDA, AMD and CPU support For mining Dallar

 This Wrapper incorprates